codecoms/codecoms.github.io/_posts/2012-12-27-Install-Nettalks-on-CentOS6.3.md

   - blog
   - how-to
   - linux
 categories: Linux
+blurb:>
+ Step by step guide on how to install the Nettalk protocol on Linux CentoOS.

 ---

 I have a variety of PCs in my house running Linux CentOS, Windows 7 and Mac OSX 10.8 Mountain Lion.
 Something was bothering me: I could not "see" my Linux laptop with my MacBook Pro like I "see" all the other PC/devices in my LAN.